mit-pdos/go-nfsd/artifact/README.md

 ## Compile the proofs

-The paper claims to have verified the GoJrnl implementation.
+The paper claims to have verified the GoJournal implementation.
 You should check this by compiling the proofs in the `perennial` repo:

 ```sh